mirajkarsneha/instacart-market-basket-analysis/README.md

 ## 🧀  Data Preparation

 ## 🍊 Project Structure
-This python based machine learning project has below mentioned files.
+This python based machine learning which has project has below mentioned files.
 - bigquery - This has all the queries written in bigQuery for all the KPIs
 - Website - Created a demo webside using Flask
-- churn_rate_analysis.ipnyb -
+- churn_rate_analysis.ipnyb - Calculation of Last 30 Day Churn Rate and Next 30 Day Churn Rate Prediction using ML
-- customer_next_order_analysis.ipynb -
+- customer_next_order_analysis.ipynb - Top Product Pairs by Purchase Frequency, Recommended Products per User and Next Order Prediction using ML
-- EDA.ipynb -
+- EDA.ipynb - Complete data analysis related to the KPIS
-- README.md -
+- README.md
-- Tableau Dashboard.twb - Dashboard which has all the visualizations
+-
 ## 🍄 EDA Analysis
 - General Analysis.
-- Analyzing Behavour of cutomers
+- Analyzing Behavour of customers
 - Analyzing products
 - Analyzing daily customer orders
 - Reordered ratio for Prior and Train